 Legal and car insurance terms can often sound like a foreign language, leaving many South African drivers scratching their heads.
 However, understanding these terms is crucial before signing any policy.
-At PMD, we take pride in giving you transparent car insurance solutions that are both reliable and budget friendly.
+At Prime South Africa, we take pride in giving you transparent car insurance solutions that are both reliable and budget friendly.

 Drivers deserve the peace of mind that comes with having quality car insurance while understanding exactly what their insurance policies cover.
 Let’s break down some commonly used car insurance terms using plain language: